How to Manage High Blood Pressure with Primary Care

 When Lifestyle Changes Are Not Enough

 A provider may recommend medication to help manage your levels more effectively.
-There are several types of blood pressure medications, and your provider will determine what is best based on your health history and needs.
+There are several types of medications available, and your provider will determine what is best based on your health history and needs.

 How a Primary Care Provider Helps Manage Blood Pressure